 What Is Low E Glass?

-Low Emissivity, or Low E, is a type of coating that is applied to window glass to help boost its energy efficiency.
-Most vinyl windows that are made today are low E glass windows.
+Low Emissivity, or Low E, is a coating applied to window glass to help boost its energy efficiency.
+Most vinyl windows that are made today are low E-glass windows.
 This microscopic thin transparent coating has many benefits for replacement windows.

 Benefits of Low E Window Glass